 When can I get assistance in the Research Commons?

-Support and familiarisation is available between 9-5 Monday to Friday, but the area is only staffed between 10-4.
+Support and familiarisation is available between 9-5 Monday to Friday.
 The Research Commons staff can provide basic level help in using the Visualisation screen, however we do not have expertise in the specialised software or analysis.
 We can help you locate an expert and facilitate a meeting with them.

 Can I book rooms/areas within the Research Commons?